openshift/origin-aggregated-logging/deployer/README.md

 These are, respectively, the `NODE_QUORUM`, `RECOVER_AFTER_NODES`,
 `RECOVER_EXPECTED_NODES`, and `RECOVER_AFTER_TIME` parameters in the
-deployments and the ES template.
-The deployer also enables specifying these parameters (with the `ES_` prefix), however usually its defaults should be sufficient.
+ES deployments and the ES template.
+The deployer also enables specifying these parameters.
+However, usually the defaults should be sufficient, unless you need to scale ES after deployment.

 ### Fluentd

-Fluentd is deployed with no replicas.
+Fluentd is deployed as a DaemonSet that deploys replicas according to a node label selector (which you can choose; the default is `logging-infra-fluentd`).
 Once you have ElasticSearch running as desired, label the nodes to deploy Fluentd to in order to feed logs into ES.
-The example below would be to label a node named 'ip-172-18-2-170.ec2.internal' using the default Fluentd nodeselector.
+The example below would label a node named 'ip-172-18-2-170.ec2.internal' using the default Fluentd node selector.

     $ oc label node/ip-172-18-2-170.ec2.internal logging-infra-fluentd=true

 Alternatively, you can label all nodes with the following:

     $ oc label node --all logging-infra-fluentd=true

+Note: Labeling nodes requires cluster-admin capability.

 ### Kibana